pavanikoyyana/DOCUMENTATION-THE-ART-OF-PUBLIC-SPEAKING/CHAPTER 3.md

        Apply force to the important words and subordinating the unimportant words.
        Apply correct method of everyday speech to platform.
        Your own intelligence must guide and greatly to your profit.
-## " YOU MUST always be your own best critic "
+## " you must always be your own best critic "